Index

 Despite around 7% (and 9% for latest year) of all five year olds who live in Hull participating in the survey, the numbers are relatively small overall, and as a result there is uncertainty around the levels of dental decay in Hull among five year olds (see Small Numbers for more information).
 To obtain some indication of the degree of uncertainty around these measures of dental decay, it is possible to calculate confidence intervals.
 These give a range of values where the true value is likely to fall, and if the confidence intervals are wide this denotes that there is more uncertainty around the figures produced from the survey (see Confidence Intervals for more information).

 The trends over time in the percentage of children who have one or more dentinally decayed, missing or filled teeth together with 95% confidence intervals is given below.
-This shows that there is considerable overlap between the 95% confidence intervals over time, and a statistical test (see Statistical Testing and Statistical Significance for more information) reveals that the difference in the percentage of five year olds with decayed, missing or filled teeth in Hull between 2014/15 and 2021/22 is not statistically significant (p=0.18).
+This shows that there is considerable overlap between the 95% confidence intervals over time for Hull, and a statistical test (see Statistical Testing and Statistical Significance for more information) reveals that the difference in the percentage of five year olds with decayed, missing or filled teeth in Hull between 2014/15 and 2021/22 is not statistically significant (p=0.18).
 However, there is a clear difference the confidence intervals between Hull and England, denoting that the percentages of children with decayed, missing or filled teeth in Hull has been consistently statistically significantly higher than England between 2014/15 and 2021/22.

 There is less of an overlap in the 95% confidence intervals for Hull between 2014/15 and 2021/22 and it is likely that the difference is statistically significant, however, it is not possible to perform a statistical test on the data without having the individual number of decayed, missing or filled teeth for all individuals for both periods for both Hull and England.
+There is considerable overlap in the 95% confidence intervals for Hull between 2016/17 and 2021/22 and it is likely that there is not statistically significant change in the average number of decayed, missing or filled teeth in Hull between 2016/17 and 2021/22.

 Background to Five Year Old Surveys